 Dixcart International Limited is the controller and responsible for your personal data.

-Where you have consented to other entities in the Dixcart Group (see below) contacting you for marketing purposes then the relevant entity within the Dixcart Group is the controller of your data in relation to any contact they make with you, they are responsible for processing your data and their privacy notice applies to you.
+Where other entities in the Dixcart Group (see below) contact you for marketing purposes on the grounds of legitimate interest, then the relevant entity within the Dixcart Group is the controller of your data in relation to any contact they make with you, they are responsible for processing your data and their privacy notice applies to you.

 We do not have a data protection officer.
 We have appointed a data privacy manager.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.